s4asrana/Credit_Card_Default/README.md

 1. Importing the data and necessary libraries.
 2. Identifying and handling missing values.
-    2. Identifying and handling missing values.
 3. Downsampling data.
 4. Train-test split the data.
 5. Building a preliminary svm.
 6. Doing hyperparamter tuning to find the best optimization parameters like gamma.
 7. Evaluating and interpreting the final svm.
+8.

 Data Description: